 - Patriots -110

-The spread is a handicap – in this case, on the Dolphins – that balances the action between both sides.
-Again, it guarantees the sportsbook will make money, regardless of which team wins.
+The spread is a handicap, in this case, on the Dolphins and this balances the action on both sides.
+Again, it guarantees the sportsbook will make money regardless of which team wins.

-Your job as the bettor is to decide which side to lay a bet on given the spread.
+As the bettor, your job is to decide which side to lay a bet on given the point spread.

-I’m sure you’ve heard of the moneyline in sports betting.
-Placing wagers on the money line is arguably the simplest way to make sports bets.
-There’s no point spread to consider.
-All you have to do is choose which team you think will win after taking into account the corresponding payouts.
+You have probably heard of the Moneyline in sports betting.
+Placing wagers on the moneyline is arguably the simplest and easiest way to make sports bets.
+There would be no point spread to consider.
+The only thing you have to do is bet on which team you think will win after taking into account the corresponding payouts.

-Here’s what a typical money line bet looks like:
+This is what a typical moneyline bet looks like:

 - Dolphins +500